microlinkhq/sdk/README.md

 // Replace all links for Microlink cards microlink('a')

-// Provide options for customize the cards (See API section) microlink('a', { rounded: true })
+// Provide options to customize the cards (See API section) microlink('a', { rounded: true })

 // Replace links after DOMContentLoaded